 Eastern has spent considerable time and resources marketing this program in the past year.
 We expect to see increased enrolment as a result.
 The automotive program is an expensive technical program with a small student to instructor ratio.
 This will make it very difficult to be a self sufficient program relying purely on tuition.
 Instructor salaries are higher in order to attract qualified faculty.
+Approved by Assessment: Approved by LOT: Approved by Cabinet: 09-14-12 Approved by Board of Governors: Page 2

 II.
 Goals and Objectives